Chart Color Schemes

 Beaumont Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
+Changes in local infrastructure significantly affect an area's performance.
 AreaSearch has identified 18 projects that could impact this region.
-Notable initiatives include Rouse Hill Town Centre Expansion, Samantha Riley Drive Affordable Housing, Verde Estate North Kellyville, and North Kellyville Precinct Development.
-The following list details those most relevant.
+Notable ones include Rouse Hill Town Centre Expansion, Samantha Riley Drive Affordable Housing, Verde Estate North Kellyville, and North Kellyville Precinct Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.